 Maintaining a safe environment for all students and staff remains top priority.
 Systems have been put in place to ensure that all students are safe to and from school and while on campus.
-VCOE contracted with a locally approved vendor to perform monthly K9 safety checks on Gateway's campus and daily student safety checks are conducted as each student enters the school grounds each morning.
+VCOE continues to contract with a locally approved vendor to perform monthly K9 safety checks on Gateway's campus and daily student safety checks are conducted in the Welcome Room as each student enters the school grounds each morning.
 As an added layer of support, bus aides accompany students to provide assistance during bus rides.
 Throughout the school day, Gateway maintains four campus supervisor positions to provide support and security on campus.
+To further promote school safety, Gateway's campus was updated this year with enhanced security features including a key fob lock system on all doors and improved security cameras throughout campus.